statelyai/xstate/docs/guides/actors.md

 ```

 ::: tip
-If you provide an unique `name` argument to `spawn(...)`, you can reference it in the target expression:
+If you provide a unique `name` argument to `spawn(...)`, you can reference it in the target expression:

 ```js
 const loginMachine = createMachine({